Read PPLA’s latest announcements, statements, and press releases on our work to protect patient safety and preserve printed medication information.

 Counterfeit Drugs Are Flooding the Nation’s Pharmacies and Hospitals

 On Wednesday AARP writer Katherine Skiba published an article outlining several challenges with online pharmacies and counterfeit drugs.
-She explained that the market for cheap Viagra, among other drugs, is Read More
+She explained that the market for cheap Viagra, among other drugs, is rife with counterfeits, posing serious health risks.
+Rogue online pharmacies lure buyers with attractive offers, but often provide dangerous imitations containing harmful substances like blue… Read More